 Tenants in Common Interest and Ownership

-As far as the ownership and interest in a house for tenants in common, there are specific guidelines that must be followed.
-One of the owners is allowed to sell their interest in the property, as long as they do not affect the other person’s interest.
-Neither owner is allowed to do anything with the other owner’s interest though.
+As far as the ownership and interest in a house for tenants in common, owners must follow specific guidelines.
+One of the owners can sell their interest in the property, as long as they do not affect the other person’s interest.
+Neither owner can do anything with the other owner’s interest though.

 If the specific amount of ownership is questioned, the default is normally that each owner owns half.
 And yet, both owners have complete use of the entire property.

 Upon one owner’s death, their heir would receive their share of the interest of the house to share with the other owner.
-If there are multiple heirs, and a specific heir is not mentioned in a will, then each heir would receive a percentage of the interest in the home.
+If there are multiple heirs, and a will does not mention a specific heir, then each heir would receive a percentage of the interest in the home.

-The guidelines for interest and ownership of a house is different when the deed states there are joint tenants with rights of survivorship (JTROS).
-In this scenario, neither person is allowed to sell their interest in the home.
-The reason for this is the result of that sale would affect the other owner.
-After all, with JTROS, both parties own the house, and property, as a whole.
+The guidelines for interest and ownership of a house are different when the deed states there are joint tenants with rights of survivorship (JTROS).
+In this scenario, neither person can sell their interest in the home.
+The reason for this is the result of the sale would affect the other owner.
+After all, with JTROS, both parties own the house (and property) as a whole.

 Therefore, both owners must agree to sell the home, unless one owner has legal Power of Attorney to act on behalf of the other owner.
 This scenario usually occurs when the owners are older and one of the owners is ill and can no longer take care of legal matters.

-And when one owner dies, the other owner retains full ownership of the property.
+When one owner dies, the other owner retains full ownership of the property.
 The heirs could not claim ownership until the second owner died.
-This is even true if there is a will that states otherwise.
+This is true even if there is a will that states otherwise.